guybedford/require-less/README.md

 require-less
 ===========

-_There may currently be a bug in this module with r.js 2.1.11.
-It is definitely working on 2.1.9.
-A bug fix will be posted soon (https://github.com/guybedford/require-less/issues/60)_.

 Optimizable LESS requiring with RequireJS

 Based on the ideas from [require-css module](https://github.com/guybedford/require-css), read the documentation there for further usage instructions.